la2050/archive/_projects/2014/incubator-school-programs-playbook-open-source-21st-century-entrepreneurial-education.md

     Workshop School in Philadelphia creates real world impactful projects with a philosophy similar to ours; again, we are in contact with the founders, and they are part of our learning network.
-  cost: >-
-    We are proud to be one of 16 schools nationally to have received a Next Generation Learning Challenges Breakthrough Schools Launch Grant in May, 2014.
-That grant provides $300,000 in dollar-for-dollar matching funds for any additional monies we raise.
-Should we be fortunate enough to receive an LA2050 Challenge Grant, the impact of the money would be immediately doubled.
-This would enable us to build out our science/arts programs.
-We are trying to redesign those two subjects as interdisciplinary investigations of materials, forces, and processes.
-We would like to create a series of design challenges (artistic- and engineering-based) in collaboration with faculty from Otis College of Art, Art Center, and others.
-Such grants are essential for our programs in these early years when our enrollment affords us a total of $2400 in instructional material funds from LAUSD.
-  budget: "3 teachers attending NFTE University @ $2500 each....................$7,500\r\nBuying 1 additional teacher from LAUSD* ................... .................$93,700\r\nTOTAL.....................................................................................................$101,200\r\n\r\n*This is what LAUSD charges a school in order to hire an additional teacher (regardless of the teacher's actual salary)."
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '0'